 This helper object saves information about the exact code that was run so that one has a record of how particular results were generated.
 This object gives several different methods for saving code in different files/memory configurations.
-The results are in a structure that has the name and path of the file being recorded, the text in the body of the file, the time when the file was last modified and the time when the log_code_object recorded the file This method inherits from the from the handle class so all logged files are persistently kept in the logged_code_structure as new files are added.
+The results are in a structure that has the name and path of the file being recorded, the text in the body of the file, the time when the file was last modified and the time when the log_code_object recorded the file This method inherits from the handle class so all logged files are persistently kept in the logged_code_structure as new files are added.

 log_code_obj = log_code_object